-Royal Canadian Mounted Police Virus, short for RCMP virus, is a scam that locks your computer system and will not let the users do anything until they pay a certain amount of dollars.
+Royal Canadian Mounted Police Virus, short for RCMP virus, is a scam that locks your computer system or your android phone, tablet, iPad and will not let the users do anything until they pay a certain amount of dollars.
 As the symbol of the Government of Canada, Ukash RCMP virus computer blocked virus is required to pay money via Ukash.
 Similar to West Yorkshire virus or Canadian Security Intelligence Service Virus (CSIS Ukash Virus), Royal Canadian Mounted Police scam is distributed along with Trojans virus via visiting infected webpages, downloading unknown software and reading junk e-mails.
 They target one special country of each and in this case, Canada is under targeting.
 And this kind of spywares always has the ability to avoid the detection of antivirus software.
 As long as your computer system has been infected with this virus, fake registry entries and files would be added so that it can take an overall control of the system for the convenience of its further intentions.
 The next thing you are going to see is a lot of popping up fake security notices, saying that you are viewing illegal websites mostly about pornography which you are not, and for that reason the fake Royal Canadian Mounted Police virus will lock your computer to prevent you from continuously visiting the illegal pages.
 As a punishment, you will have to spend $250 via Ukash on the unlock code.
+Still your android phone, tablet or iPad has been crashed by the RCMP fine warning message if the mobile device is infected with this fake Canada police virus.
 But don’t trust any of that!
 Its detestable intention is to steal your money without fixing your problems.

 From the above images, we can see the Royal Canadian Mounted Police virus ransomware attacks Windows computer by blocking their access from the desktop.
 Cyber criminals try their best in attempt to disguise themselves as the real RCMP to invade target PCs by giving a fake warning to lock down their computers.
 Then they request a fine from $100 CAD or $250 CAD through Ukash to release the PC.
 You should never believe in fake RCMP message.